Market Lens #2

 Conversely, as markets become more stable with lower volatility, market participants can afford to wait until the close to get filled on their trades in order to provide best execution.

-This was observed between Jan 2018 and Feb 2020 where closing auction volume share increased.
+The Context: This was observed between Jan 2018 and Feb 2020 where closing auction volume share increased.
 In March 2020 the market experienced extreme intraday volatility under the threat of the pandemic.
 Exhibit 1 indicates that during March 2020 closing auction volume share fell, while higher volatility triggered lower order resting times as market participants reacted to the unpredictable market conditions.
 As the pandemic fears subsided in the market, intraday volatility has fallen, mean order resting times increased and auction share has risen - although they have not yet returned to their pre-pandemic levels.

 The So What: This analysis suggests that, during periods of market stress, market participants do not necessarily turn to the closing auction for their executions.
 Using Level 3 metrics, such as mean order resting times, market participants can gain additional insight to make more informed execution decisions to improve performance.